Zeb Harrington - President

 As a lifelong Montana resident Tim enjoys a wide variety of outdoor activities, especially; alpine skiing, fishing, golfing, and biking.
 One of Tim’s well-known passions is cheering for the Montana State University Fighting Bobcats.
 He feels fortunate to have remained in Montana (the last best place) for most of his life, and to have been married to Dionne, his wife of 21 years.
 Tim’s favorite KettleHouse beers are Unfiltered Eddy Out® Pale Ale, KettleHouse Kommon, and Extra Special Ginseng.

 I started working for Kettlehouse Brewing Company in July of 2009 as a Canning Line Worker and since learned many other aspects of brewery operations.
-I am currently the Packaging Manager, overseeing the canning line and product shipping logistics (yes, I drive a forklift every day).
+I currently oversee shipping and receiving logistics (yes, I drive a forklift every day).
 I grew up in Corvallis, Oregon, not far from Deschutes Brewing Co., which brews one of the first craft beers I came to love, Obsidian Stout.

 I like adventures at home and abroad.
 On a trip to Japan in 2014, I attended the Great Japanese Beer Festival in Tokyo.
 Since then, one of my favorite meals to have with beer is a bowl of homemade ramen.
 In Montana, my wife and I like to hike in Glacier, canoe on Kintla Lake, and explore the unique corners of our adopted state.
 I’m a classically trained viola player, and away from work, I’ve played drums and sang in different local bands.
 I’m a proud member of “Rocks in the Kettlehouse”, our brewery-sponsored curling team.
 I’m the skip (look it up).